CorentinWicht/GFPPeaks/README.md

 # GFPPeaks

-The MATLAB script in this repository enable the semi-automatic identification of [Global Field Power (GFP)](https://www.hindawi.com/journals/cin/2011/813870/) peaks on Event-Related Potentials (ERP) files
+The MATLAB script in this repository enable the semi-automatic identification of [Global Field Power (GFP)](https://www.hindawi.com/journals/cin/2011/813870/) peaks on Event-Related Potentials (ERP) files.

+The method is based on: [Wicht, C.A., De Pretto, M. & Spierer L.; Neural correlates of expectations-induced effects of caffeine intake on executive functions; Cortex Registered Reports, received stage 1 in principle acceptance (IPA)](https://osf.io/sudnm/)

 **⚠️ OF NOTE: The analysis script can currently only import .ep EEG files (see [Cartool](https://sites.google.com/site/cartoolcommunity/)).**